-As a social enterprise, we’re always inspired to learn about other companies that give back in some way.
-We’re even more excited when those companies also happen to be Canadian!
-Below, we have listed ten Canadian companies that have inspired us through their support of various causes including stopping childhood hunger, preserving the environment, and ending youth homelessness.
+Giving back in a meaningful way is core to Gift Better Co.'s company DNA.
+That's why we’re always inspired to learn about other companies that give back to make an impact/ We’re even more excited when those companies also happen to be Canadian!
+Below, we have listed ten Canadian companies that give back.
+These companies that give back have inspired us through their support of various causes including stopping childhood hunger, preserving the environment, and ending youth homelessness.

 Home Depot Canada simultaneously sells home improvement products and fights against youth homelessness through the Home Depot Canada Foundation.
 Through grants, fundraising, and a volunteer program called Team Depot, the Home Depot Canada Foundation has been able to help homeless young adults.
 Last year, through the Orange Door Project Campaign, the foundation helped raise 1.5 million dollars for local charities.
 Their foundation has made a big impact in the battle against youth homelessness, including pledging 50 million dollars by 2022.

-Local laundry is a Canadian clothing store that not only sells Canadian made apparel.
-Although when you purchase an item from Local Laundry, you are also supporting a good cause since the Canadian company gives 10% of their profits to local charities.
+Local laundry is a Canadian clothing store that sells Canadian made apparel.
+When you purchase an item from Local Laundry, you are also supporting a good cause since the Canadian company gives 10% of their profits to local charities.
 So far, they have donated over 40 thousand dollars.
 In addition, Local Laundry raised and donated 20 thousand dollars to the COVID-19 Community Response Fund to help people in Calgary during the pandemic.

 Tentree is a company that offers a range of outdoor apparel and accessories that are made ethically and from sustainable materials.
 The Canadian company also helps preserve the environment by planting 10 trees for each Tentree product that is purchased.
 They have planted over 43 million trees and plan on planting 1 billion trees by 2030.